 Incremental stochastic optimization

 The optimal control problem arising from a cost function including a reward expectation cannot be solved analytically.
 The reward expectation itself must be estimated empirically through a set of attempts to hit the target (these attempts are called “roll-outs" hereafter).
 The more roll-outs, the better the estimate of the reward expectation.
-In [2], the simpler optimal control problem was solved with a numerical variation calculus method called the \Near-Optimal Planning System" (nops) hereafter.
-This method is computationnally expensive, it takes about 10 minutes for generating one reaching trajectory on a standard computer.
+In [2], the simpler optimal control problem was solved with a numerical variation calculus method called the NOPS.
+This method is computationally expensive as it takes about 10 minutes for generating one reaching trajectory on a standard computer.
 As a consequence, it cannot be used as such to empirically determine the reward expectation for a given problem configuration.

 To circumvent this difficulty, the computational model presented in this paper relies on a two-step approach.
-First, we approximate the nops using a nonlinear function approximation technique named xcsf.xcsf is a regression algorithm that can approximate a function in a large continuous space [36,37].
+First, we approximated the NOPS using a nonlinear function approximation technique named XCSF which consists in a regression algorithm that can approximate a function in a large continuous space [36,37].
 It generates a parametric model of the approximated function as a Gaussian mixture of linear models, i.e. a collection of local linear models bound to Gaussian support functions.
-A more complete description of xcsf can be found in [38{40].
-The result is a parametric controller that approximates the function relating the state s of the system to the adequate control input u the nops would provide in that state.
-This approximated function is called the xcsf controller.
-It is trained by using trajectories generated by the nops as input samples, using the cost function described in (2).
-Its parameters are the weights of all local linear models learned with xcsf.
+A more complete description of XCSF can be found in [38-40].
+The result is a parametric controller that approximates the function relating the state s of the system to the adequate control input u the NOPS would provide in that state.
+This approximated function is called the XCSF controller.
+It is trained by using trajectories generated by the NOPS as input samples, using the cost function described in (2).
+Its parameters are the weights of all local linear models learned with XCSF.

-As described in [41], this controller mimics the nops in the limited region where it has been trained, but it reacts several orders of magnitude faster because the result of the optimisation process is ”compiled" into the controller parameters.
+As described in [41], this controller mimics the NOPS in the limited region where it has been trained, but it reacts several orders of magnitude faster because the result of the optimization process is ”compiled" into the controller parameters.
 From this much faster controller, it becomes possible to empirically estimate a discounted reward expectation from many roll-outs.

-In a second step, the xcsf controller is re-optimized with respect to the cost function (3) for different target sizes and different sets of initial positions.
-This optimization is performed using a variant of the Cross-Entropy Method (cem) [42] illustrated in Fig. 8.
+In a second step, the XCSF controller is re-optimized with respect to the cost function (3) for different target sizes and different sets of initial positions.
+This optimization is performed using a variant of the Cross-Entropy Method [42] illustrated in Fig. 8.

-Given the initial xcsf controller learned from nops demonstrations, the method consists in optimizing the parameters of this controller by a local stochastic search method.
+Given the initial XCSF controller learned from NOPS demonstrations, the method consists in optimizing the parameters of this controller by a local stochastic search method.
 New roll-outs are performed with varying parameters for all local linear models around those of the current controllers, and the parameters that give rise to a better performance with respect to the cost function (3) are retained in the new current controller.
 For more details about the methods, see [41].

-We use the JavaXCSF [43] implementation of xcsf, and the main code for the experiments as well as the ceps algorithm are also implemented in Java.
-The experiments are run on a Intel Core 2 Duo E8400 @ 3 GHz with 4 GB RAM.
+We used the JavaXCSF [43] implementation of XCSF, and the main code for the experiments as well as the CEPS algorithm were also implemented in Java.
+The simulations were run on an Intel Core 2 Duo E8400 @ 3 GHz with 4 GB RAM.